Design-BAB/LauncherCreator/README.md

 Click **“Create!”** to generate and install your launcher.
 It’ll be ready to use from your system menu—though some desktops might require a restart or logout to reflect changes.

----

-## 📄 License

-This project is licensed under the MIT License—see the LICENSE file for details.